MIM-104 Patriot: Talisman Sabre Exercise

+Service with Eastern Europe

+Patriot sales and contributions to Poland and Ukraine

-On 19 December, Ukraine President Zelenskyy talked about negotiating personally with US President Biden over a potential transfer of Patriot missile systems.
-He said they offer "a (better) distance, radius of reflection, protection."
+Russia's 2014 invasion of Crimea led to a "sales burst" for the Patriot system, with Romania, Poland, and Sweden signing onto the system between the start of the invasion and the wider invasion of Ukraine in 2022.
+In response to Russia's invasion of Ukraine, on March 9, 2022, the U.S. European Command announced that it would send two Patriot air defense systems to Poland to "proactively counter any potential threat to U.S. and Allied forces and NATO territory".
+Poland asked Germany to transfer the Patriots to Ukraine.
+Germany declined.
+On December 19, Ukraine President Zelenskyy talked about negotiating personally with US President Biden over a potential transfer of Patriot missile systems.
+He said they offer "a (better) distance, radius of reflection, protection".
 Ukrainian Foreign Minister Dmytro Kuleba said that this was the most difficult diplomatic issue they had faced.

-On 20 December, it was reported that President Biden's administration would be delivering another $1.85 billion in aid to Ukraine that would include a Patriot Battery On 21 December, President Biden confirmed during a meeting with President Zelenskyy in front of the press at the White House that the United States would send a Patriot battery to Ukraine.
-It would take "months" to train the "dozens" of soldiers needed to operate the system, probably in Germany.
-The system, with PAC-3, would cost US$4 million per missile.
+One day later, the Biden administration announced it would be delivering another $1.85 billion in aid to Ukraine that would include a Patriot battery During a meeting with Zelenskyy in front of the press at the White House on December 21, Biden confirmed that the United States would send a Patriot battery to Ukraine, noting that it would take "months" to train the "dozens" of soldiers needed to operate the system, probably in Germany.
 Providing a Patriot missile system is seen as a symbol of Western engagement in the conflict, although its range is only local.

+Other nations subsequently announced plans to send their own Patriot batteries.
+On January 5, 2023, Germany announced that it would supply one Patriot battery to Ukraine as a part of their own military aid package.
+On January 17, 2023, the Netherlands announced it too will send one launcher, and added a second launcher on January 20.
+The Dutch government announced it will send launchers (Dutch: lanceerinrichtingen) and missiles, not complete systems (a battery) which includes radars, etc. On April 19, a German government website announced that the country had delivered a Patriot system to Ukraine.
+A second Patriot battery was delivered on April 27 from the United States.
+On August 9, 2023, it was announced that Germany would provide an additional complete Patriot battery to Ukraine.
+The system was delivered on December 13 after the Ukrainian crew completed training in Germany.

-On 5 January 2023, Germany announced that it would supply one Patriot battery to Ukraine.
+So, during 2023, three Patriot batteries were delivered to Ukraine.

-On 17 January 2023, it was reported that the Netherlands intended to send a Patriot battery, in tandem with Germany and the United States.